Overview

 Requirements

-• Two years of EMT experience in an ALS 911 “transporting” agency.
+- Two years of EMT experience in an ALS 911 “transporting” agency.
 This requirement is non-negotiable.
+You must have time on an ambulance to be admitted to the program.

-• Sponsorship letter from an agency (may be the agency you work for or a different agency you choose) stating they will provide a field internship to you upon successful completion of didactic and clinical
+- Sponsorship letter from your employer stating they will provide a field internship to you upon successful completion of didactic and clinical.

-• Interview with members from our leadership team
+- Interview with members of our leadership team

 TEAS Information